 Further enhancements

-Other enhancements included on the v1.0.0:
+Other enhancements included in the v1.0.0:

 - All the functions are now vectorized.